Skip to Main Content

 Once you have your audio files ready to share with the world, you need to host them online so that listeners can access them.
 There are a range of platforms and sites which can help you to do this:

 YouTube - another free way to host a podcast is to use YouTube.
-If you only recorded your podcast episodes as audio, you will need to make your content into a video file in order to do this, but we have a guide to help you do that.
+If you only recorded your podcast episodes as audio, you will need to make your content into a video file in order to do this; see our Video Editing practical guide for more help on this.
 In terms of imagery for the video - you could create a simple graphic with the name of the podcast episode and presenter, or you could upload a relevant still photograph.

 After you have your podcast hosted online, you can start spreading the word!